 ELIGIBILITY FOR AN HSA

-You are permitted to make a regular contribution to your HSA for any taxable year if you are an “Eligible Individual”.
-An eligible individual means, with respect to any month, any individual who: (1) is covered under a High Deductible Health Plan (HDHP) on the first day of such month; (2) is not also covered by any other health plan that is not an HDHP; (3) is not entitled to benefits under Medicare; and (4) may not be claimed as a dependent on another person’s tax return.
+You are permitted to make a regular contribution to your HSA for any taxable year if you are an “Eligible Individual.”
+An eligible individual means, with respect to any month, any individual who: (1) is covered under a High Deductible Health Plan (HDHP) on the first day of such month; (2) is not also covered by any other health plan that is not an HDHP; (3) is not enrolled in benefits under Medicare; and (4) may not be claimed as a dependent on another person’s tax return.

 An HDHP is defined as a High Deductible Health Plan with an annual deductible and out-of-pocket limits that are updated annually for Cost of Living adjustments (see your Plan Service Provider for current limits).
 The deductible is not required to apply to charges relating to “Preventive Care” expenses.